StandingPadAnimations/StandingPadAnimations.github.io/content/posts/cycles-optimization.md

 But when your scene doesn't allow for rays to converge easily, you need more samples (or rays) to make up for the bad convergence+

-`+ You could also make the scene brigher and reduce the exposure to make it darker, that's pretty common`
+`+ You could also make the scene brighter and reduce the exposure to make it darker, that's pretty common`

 Here's a totally amazing diagram explaining what I mean